-3. How quickly must the organization notify affected consumers?
+4. How quickly must the organization notify affected consumers?

 Most of the state statutes do not strictly define the timing in which notification must occur.
-Only a few states prescribe specific deadlines (e.g., Wisconsin (45 days), and Florida (30 days)).
+Only a few states prescribe specific deadlines (e.g., Louisiana (60 days), Wisconsin (45 days), and Florida, Colorado, and Washington17 (30 days)).
 Generally, the notification must occur in the "most expedient time possible and without unreasonable delay."
 How this language is interpreted may vary, but as a general rule the organization should endeavor to notify affected consumers within 30-45 days.
 The triggering point is generally the date on which the organization determined it had a breach or had a reason to believe a breach may have occurred.
-All states will permit the organization to delay notification if law enforcement determines that notice to individuals would interfere with a criminal investigation.
-If your organization intends to delay notification based upon a request by law enforcement, consider obtaining written confirmation of that request to explain any delay at a later time.
+All states will permit organizations to delay notification if law enforcement determines that notice to individuals would interfere with a criminal investigation.
+Tip: As a practical matter, law enforcement will rarely advise that an organization delay If your organization intends to delay notification. notification based on a request by law enforcement, consider obtaining written confirmation of that request to explain any delay at a later time.